 6.1.
 Yoho Valley Road

-Found in the southeastern part of this province, the road is 13.7 kilometres long stretching from Trans Canada Highway to the parking area of Takakkaw Falls.
+Found in the southeastern part of this province, the road is 13.7 kilometers long, stretching from the Trans Canada Highway to the parking area of Takakkaw Falls.

 6.2.
 Kicking Horse River

-The uncanny name of the river is taken from a real-life incident that happened with James Hector while exploring the surrounding area.
+The uncanny name of the river is taken from a real-life incident with James Hector while exploring the surrounding area.

-In 1858, James Hector was kicked by a runaway horse right in the chest and was about to be buried alive until his friends realized that he was just knocked out of his senses.
+In 1858, James Hector was kicked by a runaway horse right in the chest and was about to be buried alive until his friends realized that he had just been knocked out of his senses.

-What a bizarre incident to derive a name from!
+What a bizarre incident from which to derive a name!

 7. Afterword

-This second-tallest waterfall in Canada is an amazing weekend getaway spot with numerous activities available at our disposal.
-The fees, rules and regulations are set by Parks Canada, so you need to get visitor safety information verified also don’t forget to get your Parks Canada Pass.
+This second-tallest waterfall in Canada is an amazing weekend getaway spot with numerous activities available.
+Parks Canada sets the fees, rules, and regulations, so you need to get visitor safety information verified.
+Also, donโt forget to get your Parks Canada Pass.